greg-mcmann/mustache/README.md

 ### Comments

-Comments contain content that never appears in the resulting output.
+A comment is an explanatory note that never appears in the resulting output.
 Comments may contain a single letter, or span multiple lines.
-Lines with standalone comments are stripped from the output rather than leaving an empty line.
+Lines with a standalone comment tag are stripped from the output rather than leaving an empty line.

 **Template**
 ```Text